naschidaniel/spatialMOS/README.md

 ./task.py local.spatialmos.py-spatialmos--get-wetter-at --begindate 2018-01-01 --enddate 2019-12-31
 ```

-Current values from the ZAMG web page or from the UIBK API interface can be done with the two fabric commands.
+Current values from the ZAMG web page, from lwd, or from the UIBK API interface can be done with the two fabric commands.

 ```
+./task.py local.spatialmos.py-spatialmos--get-lwd
 ./task.py local.spatialmos.py-spatialmos--get-uibk
 ./task.py local.spatialmos.py-spatialmos--get-zamg
 ```